 Improved Performance: removing bloatware frees up RAM and CPU usage allowing you to streamline performance and speedup your smartphone.

 Rooting your LG Optimus L70 or L90 is a great way of unlocking and exploiting the full potential of your device.
 Before you root your device, you should ensure you have all LG USB drivers, update.zip, ADB.rar. and a partition wizard tool.
 When you have all these tools and muster the above steps, you can root your LG L70 or L90 quickly, install your favorite Android as well as all the cool apps which were initially incompatible with your device.

 Now that you know how to root lg optimus l90, you can do so confidently at anytime!

 Note: Rooting your LG L70 or L90 may void the warranty of your device.

-I am guy living in Queensland, Australia and have been a blogger for about 2 years now.
-I focus specifically on the more technical side of things.
-I also do a fair amount of freelance writing on big authority sites like TechCrunch and How-to Geek.
+I have been a blogger for about 12 years now.
+Recently, I focus specifically on the more technical side of things.
+I also do a fair amount of freelance writing on big authority sites.